IoT in manufacturing:

 Benefit

-This allows manufacturing companies to enhance product performance, significantly boosting customer loyalty and satisfaction.
+Such an IoT solution allows manufacturing companies to enhance product performance, significantly boosting customer loyalty and satisfaction.

 Supply chain optimization